phpgif/ezgif/README.md

 ### Without Composer

 When using shared hosting, many hosting providers don't allow Composer.
-Use the following system to install PHP-GIF-Reborn.
+Use the following system to install EZGif:

 <div align="left">